Strappazzon/mkdocs-material-midnight/.github/README.md

 </p>

 [![Badge](https://img.shields.io/badge/Material%20for%20MkDocs-%3E%3D%209.6-2094f3?style=for-the-badge&labelColor=4051b5&logo=materialformkdocs&logoColor=fff)](https://squidfunk.github.io/mkdocs-material/)
 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme inspired by Discord and Reddit color palettes.
+For consistency, this theme will modify the default color scheme as well.

+You can see how it looks [here](https://gkb.strappazzon.xyz) on my gaming Knowledge Base.

 ## Getting Started